preaudc/tech-articles/FlumeFileChannel.md

 a1.sinks.kMyLogType.hdfs.path = hdfs://mycompany-cluster/user/mycompany/logs/flume/myLogType/%{country}/current
 ```

+However, if this topology is deployed now, new events will have their header fixed
+but the ones already stuck in the rMyLogType file channel won't be impacted.
-However, a Flume interceptor can only be applied on a Flume source, whereas
+This is because a Flume interceptor can only be applied on a Flume source, whereas
 the events, because of the original topology, are stuck in the cMyLogType File Channel!

 As a consequence, I need first to define a temporary topology to flush the